 The County is home to two military installations, McGuire Air Force Base and Fort Dix Army Reserve Training Center.
-Both have been given a larger role in the wake of the Base Realignment and Closure ("BRAC") process which has incorporated adjoining Lakehurst Naval Air Station on the eastern border of Fort Dix to create the Joint Base Dix-McGuire-Lakehurst ("Joint Base").
+Both have been given a larger role in the wake of the Base Realignment and Closure ("BRAC") process which has incorporated adjoining Lakehurst Naval Air Station on the eastern border of Fort Dix to create the tri-service Joint Base Dix-McGuire-Lakehurst ("Joint Base").
 The Joint Base is a combined 42,000 acres central to Philadelphia, New York City and Atlantic City.

-McGuire is now one of the largest and most active U.S. Air Force installations on the East Coast, employing 5,000 active duty military plus another 4,000 civilians.
+McGuire Air Force Base is now one of the largest and most active U.S. Air Force installations on the East Coast, employing 5,000 active duty military plus another 4,000 civilians.
 About 70 large aircraft are stationed on base.
 In the 1990s the base received more than \$500 million in new construction.
-In 2001, the Air Force decided to station the newest cargo airlifter - the Boeing C-17 Globemaster - at the base, securing the base's future for generations.
-Another \$100 million in new construction has recently been completed.
+In 2001, the Air Force decided to station the newest cargo airlifter the Boeing C-17 Globemaster - at the base, securing the base's future for generations.